 - Gloriosa Daisy – radiant yellow coloured flowers to brighten up any garden

-If you want a garden challenge next year to grow flowers straight from seed, plant the seeds from the above flowers around February – April time and you should see them bloom in July.
+If you want a garden challenge next year and grow flowers straight from seed, plant the seeds from the above flowers around February/April time and you should see them bloom in July.